Australopithecus anamensis: Discovery

-In August 2019, scientists announced the discovery of a nearly intact skull, for the first time, and dated to 3.8 million years ago, of A. anamensis in Ethiopia.
+In August 2019, scientists announced the discovery of MRD-VP-1/1, a nearly intact skull, for the first time, and dated to 3.8 million years ago, of A. anamensis in Ethiopia.
 The skull itself was found by Afar herder Ali Bereino in 2016.
 This skull is important in supplementing the evolutionary lineage of hominins.
 The skull has a unique combination of derived and ancestral characteristics.
-It was determined that the cranium is older than A. afarensis through analyzing that the cranial capacity is much smaller and the face is very prognathic, both of which indicate that it is earlier than A. afarensis.
-Known as the MRD cranium, it is that of a male who was at an "advanced developmental age" determined by the worn down post-canine teeth.
-The teeth show mesiodistal elongation, which differs from A. afarensis.
-Similar to other australopiths, however, it has a narrow upper face with no forehead and a large mid-face with broad zygomatic bones.
-Before this new discovery, it was widely believed that Australopithecus anamensis and Australopithecus afarensis evolved one right after the other in a single lineage.
-However, with the discovery of MRD, it suggests that A. afarensis did not result from anagenesis, but that the two hominin species lived side by side for at least 100,000 years.
+The cranium was determined to be older than A. afarensis through analyzing that the cranial capacity is much smaller and the face is very prognathic, both of which indicate that it is earlier than A. afarensis.
+Known as the MRD cranium, it is that of a male who was at an "advanced developmental age" determined by the worn-down post-canine teeth.
+The canine show mesiodistal elongation, which differs from A. afarensis.
+Similar to other australopiths, however, it has a narrow upper face with no forehead and a large midface with broad zygomatic bones.
+Before this new discovery, A anamensis and A afarensis were widely thought to have evolved one right after the other in a single lineage.
+The discovery of MRD, though, suggests that A. afarensis did not result from anagenesis, but that the two hominin species lived side-by-side for at least 100,000 years.